Deep Variational Free Energy Approach to Dense Hydrogen

-We represent the density matrix $\rho$ using two neural networks as shown in Fig.~\ref{fig:concepts}, one for the proton Boltzmann distribution and one for the electron wavefunction.
+We represent the density matrix $\rho$ using two neural networks as shown in Fig.~\ref{fig:concepts}, one for the proton Boltzmann distribution and one for the electron wave function.
 Variational free energy calculation of \Eq{eq:variational-free-energy} then amounts to solving a stochastic optimization problem~\cite{Hoffman2012}.
 In such a formulation, the statistical noises in the estimated energy will not be as catastrophic as in the Monte Carlo sampling~\cite{Pierleoni2004,Attaccalite2008a}.
-In this way, the present approach trades the shortcomings of nested Monte Carlo approaches~\cite{Pierleoni2004,Attaccalite2008a} with a variational bias.
-However, by making use of deep neural network ansatz one can largely overcome this issue by continuously lowering the variational free energy.
-With further systematic improvements of variational ansatz and optimization schemes, we anticipate one will reach a reliable description for the whole phase diagram of dense hydrogen with the variational free energy approach.
+In this respect, the present approach trades the shortcomings of nested Monte Carlo approaches~\cite{Pierleoni2004,Attaccalite2008a} with a variational bias.
+However, by making use of deep neural network ansatzes one can largely overcome this issue by progressively lowering the variational free energy.
+With further systematic improvements of variational ansatz and optimization scheme, we anticipate one will reach a reliable description for the whole phase diagram of dense hydrogen with the variational free energy approach~\cite{SM}.

 Consider $N$ protons and $N$ electrons in a periodic cubic box of volume $L^3$.
 The system is unpolarized so there are $N/2$ spin-up and spin-down electrons respectively.
-The density of the system is specified by the dimensionless parameter $r_s=\left(\frac{3}{4\pi N}\right)^{1/3}L/a_0$, where $a_0$ is the Bohr radius.
+The density of the system is specified by the dimensionless parameter $r_s=\left(3/4 \pi N\right)^{1/3}L/a_0$, where $a_0$ is the Bohr radius.
 In the atomic units, the Hamiltonian of the hydrogen system reads

-where $\boldsymbol{S} = \{ \boldsymbol{s}_I \}$ and $ \boldsymbol{R} = \{ \boldsymbol{r}_i \}$ denote the proton and electron coordinates, respectively.
-Note the Fermi temperatures of proton and electron are well separated due to their large mass difference.
-For a wide temperature range that falls in between these two temperature scales, one can treat protons as classical particles and assume the electrons stay in their instantaneous ground state under given proton configuration.
-For this reason, we have neglected the proton kinetic energy term in \Eq{eq:hamiltonian}.